BPI TAP Advocacy Fellowship

 The Bard Prison Initiative seeks four Fellows for a three-month BPI TAP Advocacy Fellowship.
 The Fellowship will run from Jan 3, 2022 through April 1, 2022, and offer four BPI alumni or other formerly incarcerated alumni of other college-in-prison programs the opportunity to leverage their experience as students and alums toward creating greater educational access for incarcerated people.
 Fellows will contribute 20 hours per month to the Fellowship and receive a monthly stipend of $500 ($1500 total over 3 months.)

-Fellows will work closely with BPI’s Senior Government Affairs Officer, Dyjaun Tatro, to execute a Tuition Assistance Program (TAP) restoration strategy focused on advancing the bill through the New York State legislature while building executive chamber support.
+Fellows will work closely with BPI’s Senior Government Affairs Officer, Dyjaun Tatro, to execute a Tuition Assistance Program (TAP) restoration strategy.
 The Fellowship will be managed by Jessica Neptune, BPI’s Director of National Engagement.

 After Congress banned Pell Grant eligibility from people in prison in 1994, New York State implemented a ban on Tuition Assistance Program (TAP) eligibility, which is state-level need-based aid, in 1995.
 As a result, the number of college-in-prison programs in New York fell from over 70 to 4.
 Following the federal reinstatement of Pell Grants for incarcerated students in 2020, stakeholders in New York are renewing efforts to restore TAP for people in prison, too.
 A combination of state and federal funding can ensure that college-in-prison programs are stable and sustainable.